voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-rewarded.md

-The `PROMOTION.TIER.DELETED` event indicates that the promotion tier was deleted.
+The `EVENTS.CUSTOMER.REWARDED` event indicates that a customer received a reward in exchange for points in a loyalty campaign.
+The action is usually a manual process started by the customer.

 > 📘 Webhook documentation
 >